JiaweiZhuang/old_cloud_GC/README.md

 Although there's only very little chance for spot instances to shut down, there should be a strategy to ensure the model runs safely.

+#### Update GEOS-Chem source code and post-processing tools

+* Make the public release version of GEOS-Chem fully compatible with gfortran

+gfortran is the key to make this entire thing possible.
+Unlike ifort, it is free and can be quickly installed on any systems.

+The public release of v11-01 is now compatible with gfortran-4 but not newer, and v11-02 (in development) works with gfortran-6.

+* Replace IDL with python, which is free and open-source

+I've developed a python tool(https://bitbucket.org/gcst/gcpy) primarily for GCHP, but we will make it fully compatible with GEOS-Chem classic too.

+It actually requires more change to the GEOS-Chem code than to the python code.
+Once GEOS-Chem can output all diagnostics in NetCDF format instead of in bpch format, they can be very easily handled by any languages.
+This is expected to be finished in v11-02.

+* (Long-term) Make GCHP run on the cloud.

+GCHP is not compatible with gfortran yet.
+Setting an MPI cluster on the cloud is also much tricker, although doable.

 #### Look at more cloud computing platforms and seek collaborations